 - Hydromobile (1942) - Built in 1942 by a Hungarian engineer in the United States, it had a wooden hull and three retractable wheels.

 - Amphicar (1961-68) - Perhaps the most successful commercial amphibian, it is the only mass-produced amphibious automobile ever, with 3,878 built.
 The Amphicar sold for between $2,800 and $3,300.
 It could reach 70 mph (113 kph) on the road and 7 mph (11 kph) on water.

 - Renault Racoon (1993) - Developed by the French auto manufacturer, the Racoon was a concept car designed to go anywhere, including in the water.
 It was a four-wheel-drive vehicle with a V6 twin-turbo engine.
 Its top water speed was 5 knots (8 mph/13 kph).

-For more information on the Aquada and related topics, check out the links on the next page.
+For more information on the Aquada and related topics, check out the links below.